Abraxos/auto-transfer/README.md

 $ auto-transfer /path/to/your/config.ini
 ```

+As of right now this program does not do SSH passwords and I have no plans to include this functionality.
+Therefore, access to the destination server using SSH Keys must be configured before this program becomes usable.

 As of right now it simply runs inside the shell and not as a daemon or service of any kind.
 I am considering how to set this up with sufficiently good logging so that I can view what's going on but not have to keep the shell open.
 For now, if you want to just keep running this consider using a program like Screen or Tmux.

 I personally use Tmux, and you can rather easily set up a session like so: